 Honorable Scott K. Saiki

 Regular Session of 2019

 State of Hawaii

-Your Committee on Labor, Culture and the Arts, to which was referred H.B.
-No. 391, H.D.
+Your Committees on Energy & Environmental Protection and Transportation, to which was referred S.B.
+No. 653, S.D.
 2, entitled:

-As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 391, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 391, H.D.
-2, S.D.
-1, and be referred to your Committees on Judiciary and Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Energy & Environmental Protection and Transportation that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 653, S.D.
+2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 653, S.D.
+2, H.D.
+1, and be referred to your Committee on Finance.